 At Millersville, excellence in teaching and learning is our highest priority.
-We pride ourselves on the high quality of our teaching in every class offered in the School.
+We pride ourselves on the high quality of our teaching in every class offered in the College.
 Moreover, our professors take a personal interest in the success of our students.
 While many institutions use graduate students to teach introductory courses and laboratory sections, our professors teach laboratory sections, as well as our introductory courses.
-Ninety-eight percent of the full-time faculty members in the School hold doctoral degrees.
+Ninety-eight percent of the full-time faculty members in the College hold doctoral degrees.
 Talk to Millersville students and hear about the high level of interaction that they have with their professors.
-Each year, majors in our school complete more than one hundred individual research projects, working closely with our faculty.
+Each year, majors in our college complete more than one hundred individual research projects, working closely with our faculty.
 As a result, undergraduates are often listed as co-authors on faculty research publications.
 Talk with Millersville alumni, and you will hear success stories and compliments on the quality of the undergraduate experience at Millersville.
 Our alumni will tell you how well prepared they were for the jobs they have taken or how well prepared they were for further study, in top-notch graduate programs or professional schools.
 At Millersville, the success of our students is of paramount importance.

 The evidence of quality is everywhere you look:

 - Virtually one hundred percent of the Mathematics Education and Science Education majors pass the national Praxis exams on the first try.

 - The Department of Computer Science has one of only seven nationally accredited undergraduate computer science programs in Pennsylvania.

 - Millersville’s Chemistry, Nursing, and Respiratory Therapy programs also have national accreditation.